The best hotels in Victoria

 Further west, the Juan de Fuca Trail runs 47 km along the coast to Port Renfrew.
 Day hikers can do the Botanical Beach section (3.5 km return) to see tide pools carved into sandstone.
 Pack lunch because restaurant options thin out past Sooke.
 Wild Mountain Cider and the Sooke Harbour House are the two food stops worth making.

-Victoria's best neighborhoods
+Victoria's best hotel regions

 Victoria feels more like a European seaside town than a Canadian city.
 The Inner Harbour is postcard-perfect but pricey.
 James Bay has residential charm with ocean views.
 Oak Bay feels like England transplanted to the Pacific.
 Fernwood and Brentwood Bay offer escapes from the tourist core.